 Description

-Folly ruin of a chapel.
-Mid C18, possibly by Capability Brown who designed the gardens at that time.
-Random rubble with ashlar dressings.
-Only the east and north walls were built.
-The east wall stands to gable height and has a large pointed-arched window; foliated cross finial.
+The folly ruin, located approximately 60 yards south-west of Capheaton Hall, is a mid-18th century structure, possibly designed by Capability Brown, who was responsible for the gardens at that time.
+It is constructed of random rubble with ashlar dressings.
+Only the east and north walls remain standing.
+The east wall reaches gable height and features a large pointed-arched window, topped with a foliated cross finial.
+The north wall includes a decorative Tudor-style doorway.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.